veekthor04/quiz_app/README.md

 	Python (Django framework), Html and CSS, Vanilla JavaScript, Django-Solo FUNCTIONALITIES
 Admin:
-	/admin/ helps the quiz administrator to edit and add the passage, the question, the options and also adjust the timer by setting the time minute and time second via the site configuration model. https://veekmcqs.herokuapp.com/admin
+	/admin/ helps the quiz administrator to edit and add the passage, the question, the options and also adjust the timer by setting the time minute and time second via the site configuration model.
+Also, the admin can allow or prevent multiple attempts. https://veekmcqs.herokuapp.com/admin

 ![](media/admin1.PNG)